himotoyoshi/carray/guides/devel/11_kernel_iterator.md

   runs `finish`).
 - `return;` from the body LEAKS resources (scratch, parent attach).
 If you need early return, drop to the raw API.
+- A body that **raises** leaks the same way.
+The walk releases what it holds when the raise is its own (a gather, or a write-back through the source's transfer slots), but the body runs in the caller's frame, where the engine has no hold on it — watch for an object-lane body calling back into Ruby.
 - The macros are not statement-equivalent — they expand to nested `for` constructs.
 Don't follow them with `else`.
 - INOUT macros runtime-assert strict full-shape equality (= same `ndim`